Scottish VAR to run in background before launch

 Maxwell explained training for referees will be completed "fairly soon".

-"We need to test the hardware, the software that's gone into stadiums to make sure that is sending the right signals back to the hub and everybody can see what they should be seeing on the screens," he said.
+"We need to test the hardware [and] the software that's gone into stadiums to make sure that is sending the right signals back to the hub and everybody can see what they should be seeing on the screens," he said.

 "We also need to get the referees used to using it on a matchday.
 We'll actually run it in the background.
 There'll be a number of games at each stadium that are tested.
 There will be VARs at the central hub and they will be doing what they will be doing if it was a live game.